General Liability Insurance

 - Defense (legal) costs: If your company gets sued, this coverage can help with lawyer expenses.

 - Liquor liability: If your business sells alcohol, you will be held responsible if someone becomes intoxicated and causes damage.
-Liquor liability covers any damages or loss due to alcohol consumption.
+Liquor liability covers damages or loss due to alcohol consumption.

 - Medical payments: Doctor or hospital bills can be supplemented through this insurance policy.